Runi-VN/3rdsemester/readme.md

 This is a repository for my weekly tasks, to use with Peergrade.io.

-## Weekly tasks

-Please see the [wiki](https://github.com/Runi-VN/3rdsemester/wiki/) for details.

-## Folder formatting
+## I'm here to review!
+What now?
-For reviews, please choose the week above, everything should be in its right place.
-See the wiki for my notes.
+For reviews, please choose the folder for the current week above.
+Everything should be in its right place.
+For clarification and answer to the weekly questions, please see the [wiki](https://github.com/Runi-VN/3rdsemester/wiki/).